MouraVocal/init-mysql-docker-from-dump-file/README.md

 ## Persisting database changes

-- From now on there should be a dir `bd` that will persist changes to the database.
+- From now on, there should be a dir `bd` that will persist changes to the database.